NodeBE4/opinion/_posts/2022-05-02-theoryofdoom.md

 Banbot test comment.

+----- __250.3__ -----2022-05-03 10:27:27+08:00:

+The following subreddits are running banbots that discovered the above comment:

+* iamatotalpieceofshit
+* atheism
+* madlads
+* Showerthoughts
+* pics

 ### 251: [Tragedy, National Insecurity, and War in Ukraine](https://old.reddit.com/r/geopolitics/comments/ug7f75/tragedy_national_insecurity_and_war_in_ukraine/), submitted on 2022-05-02 03:31:34+08:00.

 ----- __251.1__ -----2022-05-02 03:31:53+08:00: